 His army tested after this conquest

-William the Conqueror, Duke of Normandy who became King of England, consolidated his power after winning the battle of Hastings in 1066.
-Putting an end to the revolts and looting becomes a necessity.
-Let us specify that his army, certainly victorious, was considerably reduced from 7000 to approximately 5000 men.
+William the Conqueror, Duke of Normandy and now King of England, consolidated his power after winning the Battle of Hastings in 1066.
+Putting an end to the revolts and pillaging became a necessity.
+His army, though victorious, was considerably reduced from 7,000 to around 5,000 men.

-His soldiers, tried and tested, looted and burned the various regions visited in England, particularly in the southeast.
-Some regions will remain permanently marked by their passage.
-The Bayeux Tapestry also shows the violence of the looting, as in scene 47 where a woman leaves her house with her child after the Normans set it on fire.
+His hard-pressed soldiers looted and burned the various regions they visited in England, particularly in the south-east.
+Some regions would remain permanently marked by their passage.
+The Bayeux Tapestry shows the violence of the looting, as in scene 47, where a woman with her child leaves her house after the Normans set it on fire.

 Constitution of a new ruling class

-How can we put an end to these violent practices to ensure peace?
-King William decided to give the leaders of his army a livelihood and therefore to give them land.
-The seizure of part of the land possessions of the Anglo-Saxon aristocrats to distribute them to his vassals began.
-Also, a number of Norman and French barons received considerable land endowments and were able to administer and enforce order in England during the reign of William I. Indeed, the Domesday Book, a great survey of the property owned by the king and his vassals, was conceived 20 years after the battle of Hastings.
-We were overwhelmed by the quality of this ancient manuscript preserved for almost 1000 years that you can contemplate on site!
+How to put an end to these violent practices and ensure peace?
+King William decided to give the leaders of his army a livelihood, and thus to allocate land to them.
+So began the seizure of part of the land holdings of Anglo-Saxon aristocrats for distribution to his vassals.
+As a result, a number of Norman and French barons received considerable endowments of land, enabling them to administer and enforce order in England under the reign of William I. Indeed, the Domesday Book, a major survey of the property owned by the king and his vassals, was conceived 20 years after the battle of Hastings.
+We were overwhelmed by the quality of this ancient manuscript, preserved for almost 1,000 years, which you can admire on site!

-They were both locals and military leaders who made a major contribution to the leadership of the population that was forcibly subjugated after William’s coronation.
-The Norman conquest encouraged the introduction of a feudal system in England as it existed on the continent.
+They were both locals and military chiefs, who contributed greatly to the supervision of the forcibly subjugated population after William’s coronation.
+The Norman conquest encouraged the introduction from scratch of a feudal system in England, just as it had existed on the continent.

-Models of villages are exhibited at the Bayeux Tapestry Museum, illustrating in great detail the life of the Middle Ages at that time.
-But above all, you will understand the importance for William I, known as the Conqueror, King of England and Duke of Normandy, to establish his power and the Norman domination over these territories.
-In any case, revolts multiplied from 1068 onwards in different parts of England.
-It was largely by building castles that the king and his vassals were able to better control the cities of England.
+The Musée de la Tapisserie de Bayeux exhibits scale models of villages, illustrating life in the Middle Ages down to the last detail.
+But above all, you’ll understand how important it was for William I, known as The Conqueror, King of England and Duke of Normandy, to establish his power and Norman domination over these territories.
+Nevertheless, from 1068 onwards, revolts multiplied in various parts of England.
+It was largely through the construction of castles that the king and his vassals were able to better control the cities of England.

 A representation of medieval life